Theory of Little-Parks oscillations by vortices in two-dimensional superconductors

 \emph{Dual-field theory description of the LP effect for 2D superconductors.---} In the LP effect, a superconductor forms a ring of radius $R$ threaded by a magnetic flux $\Phi$.
 As shown in Fig.~\ref{fig:fig1}(a), we consider a 2D superconductor with cylindrical topology, where the $x$ direction is periodic and the $y$ direction is open.
 Inside the sample, $B_z=0$, while the vector potential $\bm{A}=\frac{\Phi}{2\pi R}\hat{e}_x$ remains finite, analogous to the Aharonov--Bohm effect.
 A narrow 2D ring ($|R'-R|/R\ll1$), illustrated in Fig.~\ref{fig:fig1}(b), is geometrically equivalent to the system in Fig.~\ref{fig:fig1}(a).
 This equivalence is obtained by replacing the system length along the $y$ direction, $L_y$, in Fig.~\ref{fig:fig1}(a) with the ring width $|R'-R|$ in Fig.~\ref{fig:fig1}(b).
 The central question is how such a vector potential modifies the duality theory and whether it leads to novel physical consequences for the LP effect in 2D superconductors near the BKT transition.

 Next, we show that the vector potential in the ring or cylinder geometry of 2D superconductors induces boundary vortex charges in the dual theory.
-Specifically, starting from the dual action, the coupling to the external field in the case of $\nabla_{3D}\times A_{3D}=0$ can be reduced to a boundary term,
+Specifically, starting from the dual action, the coupling to the external field in the case of $\nabla_{3D}\times A_{3D}=0$ can be reduced to a boundary term [see Sec.
+I(C) of the SM for a detailed derivation],

 where we have used the vector identity $\text{div}(a_{3D} \times A_{3D})=A_{3D}\cdot (\nabla_{3D} \times a_{3D})-a_{3D}\cdot (\nabla_{3D} \times A_{3D})$.
 The vector product is given by $a_{3D} \times A_{3D}= (a_x A_y- a_y A_x, a_y A_0- a_0 A_y, a_0 A_x- a_x A_0)$.
 In the cylindrical geometry, $A_0=0$ and $(A_x, A_y)=(\frac{\Phi}{2\pi R},0)$.
 We find that the right-hand side of Eq.~\eqref{Eq_8} reduces to a boundary term $i\beta \int d^2\bm{r} \rho_{v}^{(A)} a_0(\bm{r})$, with the boundary charge